-And now here we are in 2017!
+And now here we are in 2019!
 Looking forward to the next leg of our journey.
-After years on the road, I’m settling back down on the farm (admittedly where I most belong) working side-by-side with my husband and daughter to expand our fields and plantings to meet the demands for products made by our own hands in our own lab and sent out to Brown Barn Botanicals customers who order from all over the United States.
+After years on the road, I’ve settled back down on the farm (admittedly where I most belong) working side-by-side with my husband and daughter to expand our fields and plantings to meet the demands for products made by our own hands in our own lab and sent out to Brown Barn Botanicals customers who order from all over the United States.

-In March 2017, with more excitement than I can express, we have launched a new Skincare line founded by my daughter, Alyssa Van Doorn.
-It is so exciting to see her put her own spin on our family farm, adding even more wildcrafting and working on plans to take a unique, native species approach to growing in our farm fields.
-Her new Skincare line is nothing short of a celebration of the power of locally grown and native species plants.
+It is so exciting to see her put her own spin on our family farm – contributing to both 7 Day Glow and Brown Barn – by adding even more wildcrafting and working on plans to take a unique, native species approach to growing in our farm fields.
+Her work is nothing short of a celebration of the power of locally grown and native species plants.
 You can learn more about Brown Barn Skincare at www.brownbarnskincare.com.

-I smile as I look at my office – which was once our living room.
+I smile as I look at my office – which was once a vestibule off our living room.
 It has two giant computer screens and a large photography set-up; a far cry from the desk my grandparents and parents used in the kitchen of the farmhouse I grew up in.
-Instead of sitting next to the radio waiting to hear the farm commodities report in order to decide whether or not to drive a truck of corn to market today I post updates to an e-commerce website and calculate oil production needs for handmade lotions.
+Instead of sitting next to the radio waiting to hear the farm commodities report in order to decide whether or not to drive a truck of corn to market today I post updates to an e-commerce website and calculate oil production needs for face oils.